v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 {% endhighlight %}

 ## PublishTriggerOverride
-In this example the publishTriggerOverride control enables multiple publish calls for the flow node.
-The values published are the same.
-The publishTriggerOverride overrides the normal triggering operation.
+In this example the publishTrigger control overrides the normal triggering operation of the flow node.
+The child is notified only when publishTriggerOverride fires, changes due to recalculation are swallowed and not published downstream.

-In this example the publishTrigger control enables multiple publish calls for the flow node.
-Child notifications override the normal triggering operation of the flow node.
+The values in the parent node are unchanged when publishing.

 `publishTriggerOverride(DataFlow.subscribeToSignal("publishMe"))`

-The values in the parent node are unchanged when publishing.
+Child DataFlow nodes are notified when publishTriggerOverride fires.

 {% highlight java %}
 public class TriggerPublishOverrideSample {